Dre Campbell Farm

 Bee balm is a must-have in any garden looking to attract a healthy bee population.
 It is one of the best plants for bees.
 It may also attract butterflies and hummingbirds.

-Bee balm can be grown from seeds as well as from cuttings taken from mature plants.
-However, be sure that you plant it in a nice, sunny spot in the garden for it to grow at its best.
+Bee balm can be grown from seeds or from cuttings taken from mature plants.
+However, be sure to plant it in a nice, sunny spot in the garden so it can grow at its best.

 2. Black-Eyed Susan